 As successful and effective as the original Alpha BRAIN® formula was and remains, we recognize that it doesn’t work for everyone, and we’ve gotten plenty of critiques and suggestions over the years on how to improve it.
-In an effort to help more people with memory, mental speed, and clarity, as well as support flow state when they’re working, we’ve gradually expanded the Alpha BRAIN® label to cover a family of products that all serve the same goal but work a little differently.
-Now, anyone who’s interested can find the version that’s right for them, and that aligns with their own individual taste and lifestyle.†
+That led to different formulations and delivery systems, including instant drink mix powders and ready-to-drink liquids.
+We also wanted to reach different types of people, from professionals who want more focus for productivity to artists looking to stay in that creative zone and, most recently, athletes and gym rats seeking mental and physical support for greater exercise and sports performance.
+To that end, we’ve gradually expanded the Alpha BRAIN label to cover a family of products that all serve the same goal but work a little differently.
+Now, anyone who’s interested can find the version that’s right for them, and that aligns with their own individual taste and lifestyle.

-Consider the following your map to navigating all the current Alpha BRAIN® offerings, including the original game-changing formula, Alpha BRAIN® Instant, Focus Shot, and Black Label.
+Consider the following your map to navigating all the current Alpha BRAIN® offerings, including the original game-changing formula, Alpha BRAIN® Instant, Focus Shot, Black Label, and the new Alpha BRAIN® Pre-Workout.
 But before you start exploring, let’s define what the Alpha BRAIN® family is for, and why you should consider it for your personal health and wellness journey.

 What Is A Nootropic Supplement?

-There are two features common to every member of the Alpha BRAIN® (AB) family:
+There are two features common to most members of the Alpha BRAIN® (AB) family:

-Each AB formula contains huperzia serrata, a Clubmoss suggested to help stop the breakdown of acetylcholine (an important neurotransmitter).†1 Every AB to date also has L-theanine, an amino acid found in teas that revs up alpha wave activity.†2,3,4
+Most of the AB formulas contain huperzia serrata, a Clubmoss containing a compound called Huperzine A, which has been suggested to help slow the breakdown of acetylcholine (an important neurotransmitter).†1 Many of the ABs also have L-theanine, an amino acid found in teas that revs up alpha wave activity——electrical pulses that pass through the brain, shifting it into a calmer mode that contributes to quicker attentional processing and productivity.†2,3,4

-In other words, by aiding the systems that allow you to think deeply, and supporting the brain chemicals that let you do your best thinking, the Alpha BRAIN® formulas help keep your mind running on all cylinders.†
+In other words, by supporting the brain chemicals that allow you to concentrate and focus more deeply, the Alpha BRAIN formulas help keep your mind running on all cylinders.

-One of the key features of all the ABs is their ability to help you get into flow state—that feeling of being in the zone.† You know those days when you’re so focused on what you’re doing that you don’t look up from your work for hours, and then suddenly realize it’s dark out?
-That’s called being in flow, and any AB product can help you get into that headspace more often.†
+One of the key features of original Alpha BRAIN and AB Instant is their ability to help you get into flow state—that feeling of being in the zone.
+You know those days when you’re so focused on what you’re doing that you don’t look up from your work for hours, and then suddenly realize it’s dark out?
+That’s called being in flow, and both AB and AB Instant have efficacious ingredients that can help you get into that headspace more often.

 What Is Alpha BRAIN®?